Bulk pricing Aluminum tubes for cosmetic skincare ingredients. Printing Included, $0.24

 Production lead: after sample is approved, production lead time for Tube is 10 days, w/ full color print 20 days.

-All Sea-Ship orders are $500 door to door.
-Duty charges, Tax, Import docs are included for $500.
+Door to door.
+Duty charges, Tax, Import docs are included.

 Select your tube, any size and fill capacity, full range of printing.

 Our tubes are 100% food grade aluminum FDA and EU approved.

 Select any style cap that goes with your design.

 Zinc alloy caps are sold separately.

 Aluminum (Aluminium) – a silver-white, soft metal, noted for lightness, high reflectivity, high thermal conductivity, high electrical conductivity, nontoxicity, and corrosion resistance.
 Aluminum is the most abundant metallic element, comprising 1/12th of the earth’s crust.
 However, it is never found in nature as an elemental metal but only combined with oxygen and other elements.
 In ordinary language, aluminum often means aluminum alloy.